backstage/backstage/docs/features/search/declarative-integration.md

 })
 ```

-Here is `plugins/techdocs/alpha.tsx` final version, and you can also take a look at the [actual implementation](https://github.com/backstage/backstage/blob/master/plugins/techdocs/src/alpha.tsx) of a custom `TechDocs` search result item:
+Here is the `plugins/techdocs/alpha.tsx` final version, and you can also take a look at the [actual implementation](https://github.com/backstage/backstage/blob/master/plugins/techdocs/src/alpha.tsx) of a custom `TechDocs` search result item:

 ```tsx
 // plugins/techdocs/alpha.tsx